osrf-migration/srcsim-wiki/system_setup.md

-# Setting Up a System to Run SRCSIM #
+# Setting up a system to run SRCSIM #

 This tutorial will walk you through the setup required to make a computer ready to run SRCSIM.
 In order to run SRCSIM your computer will need a discrete graphics card and will need to be running Ubuntu Desktop 14.04 Trusty.